Jimmy Two-Shoes: Production

 According to Edward Kay, a 6-minute not-for-air demo was funded by one of the investors with the intention that the series would be a black comedy for an older youth audience.
 The original concept for Jimmy Two-Shoes has the location taking place in Hell, where Jimmy is accidentally sent after his untimely death.
 Several characters from this initial pitch have similar appearances yet different, darker attributes from their finalized television counterparts.
 The concept was later re-worked and revamped, with many of the mature elements removed, as it was considered too "edgy" for a 6-11 market.
-The pilot was found on May 4, 2025, and can be viewed on Edward Kay's YouTube channel.
+Previously lost, the pilot was found on May 4, 2025, and can be viewed on Edward Kay's YouTube channel.